OpenMPT/openmpt/README.md

         Run:

+            # generates WebAssembly with dynamic heap growth
             make CONFIG=emscripten EMSCRIPTEN_TARGET=wasm

         or

+            # generates asm.js with a fixed size 128MB heap
             make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs128m

         or

+            # generates asm.js with a fixed default size heap (as of Emscripten
+            # 1.38.11, this amounts to 16MB)
             make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs

         or

+            # generates JavaScript with dynamic heap growth and with
+            # compatibility for older VMs
             make CONFIG=emscripten EMSCRIPTEN_TARGET=js

         Running the test suite on the command line is also supported by using